bboyho/Motion-Controlled-Wearable-LED-Dance-Harness/README.md

   </tr>
 </table>

-For more information about building the harness, check out the designs in the [prototype wearable LED dance harness](https://learn.sparkfun.com/tutorials/prototype-wearable-led-dance-harness).
+For more information about building the harness, check out the tutorials linked below!

 Repository Contents
 -------------------